 A forlorn scrap of the charming countryside of Sigiriya is hidden under the canopy of evergreen forest, which is one of the most isolated patches of forests in Sri Lanka.
-Sigiriya sanctuary sits at the hearts of Sri Lanka’s cultural triangle and surrounded by many thousands of years old ancient monuments.
-Some of the monuments are given the emblem of UNESCO world heritage site owing to their historical importance.
+Sigiriya Sanctuary sits at the heart of Sri Lanka’s cultural triangle and is surrounded by many thousands of years old ancient monuments.
+Some of the monuments are given the emblem of UNESCO world heritage sites owing to their historical importance.

 Extension of Sigiriya sanctuary

-The Sigiriya forest spreads over a 5099 hectare and occupies the immediate surrounding of Sigiriya rock fortress.
-The importance of Sigiriya sanctuary is very high, due to a large concentration of avian fauna species.
+The Sigiriya forest spreads over 5099 hectares and occupies the immediate surrounding of the Sigiriya rock fortress.
+Sigiriya rock fortress is part of most of Sri Lanka our packages such as 5 days Sri Lanka tour, Sri Lanka 7 days classical tour, however, the jungle is not that popular.
+The importance of the Sigiriya sanctuary is very high, due to a large concentration of avian fauna species.
 Sigiriya Sanctuary is resided by more than 65 endemic, resident and migratory bird species.

 Sinharaja rainforest is one of the best places for Bird watching in Sri Lanka, which has dense foliage with a thick canopy, upper canopy and undergrowth.
-Sigiriya forest has a different setting, where the forest cover is not so dense like in the Sinharaja rainforest.
-Therefore, spotting the birds in the Sigiriya forest is far easier in Sigiriya forest than in Sinharaja.
-Some of the bird that is seen in Sigiriya dry-zone forest cannot be spotted in rainforests.
-Sigiriya jungle trek lasts around 3 hours during which the visitors are able to spot many dozens of bird species.
+Sigiriya forest has a different setting, where the forest cover is not as dense as in the Sinharaja rainforest.
+Therefore, spotting the birds in the Sigiriya forest is far easier in the Sigiriya forest than in Sinharaja.
+Some of the bird that is seen in the Sigiriya dry-zone forest cannot be spotted in rainforests.
+The Sigiriya jungle trek lasts around 3 hours during which the visitors are able to spot many dozens of bird species.

 Shrinking Sigiriya sanctuary

 If you take the isolated road that cut through the Sigiriya wildlife reserve, you can see the rice paddies in the jungle.
 People have set up small, houses along the road, which are very recently built.
-These people have snatched a portion of living habitat of wild creatures such as wild elephants.
-These native inhabitants such as wild elephant, wild boar are still invading their territory time to time in search of food and water and these Wild animals causing heavy damage to the houses and crops very often.
+These people have snatched a portion of the living habitat of wild creatures such as wild elephants.
+These native inhabitants such as wild elephants, and wild boar are still invading their territory from time to time in search of food and water and these Wild animals cause heavy damage to the houses and crops very often.

 What includes in Sigiriya jungle trekking

-With the reopening of historical monuments, wildlife reserves, rainforest and all other tourist attractions to local and foreign travellers with the easing of lockdown restrictions, Tourist guides in the area increasingly offer an opportunity to do jungle trekking and bird watching tours based on Sigiriya sanctuary.
+With the reopening of historical monuments, wildlife reserves, rainforest and all other tourist attractions to local and foreign travellers, parallel to the easing of lockdown restrictions, Tourist guides in the area increasingly offer an opportunity to do jungle trekking and bird-watching tours based on Sigiriya sanctuary.

-The iconic tourist attractions, Sigiriya rock is standing at the centre of Sigiriya jungle, which is a perfect introduction to Sri Lanka’s rich historical past and its owners.
-Sigiriya rock fortress had been a well-planned city with a landscaped garden dating back to 5th century AD.
+The iconic tourist attraction, Sigiriya Rock is standing at the centre of the Sigiriya jungle, which is a perfect introduction to Sri Lanka’s rich historical past and its owners.
+Sigiriya rock fortress had been a well-planned city with a landscaped garden dating back to the 5th century AD.
 Today it is one of the most visited tourist sites on the island.

 One day Sri Lanka trip to Sigiriya rock

 This one-day trip starts from Colombo and the trip includes another important UNESCO world heritage site in Sri Lanka, Dambulla golden cave temple.
-The Sigiriya one day tour includes 2 important tourist attractions Sigiriya and Dambulla golden temple and the bush walk of Sigiriya forest cannot be included to this Sri Lanka one-day trip due to the time constraints.
+The Sigiriya one-day tour includes 2 important tourist attractions Sigiriya and Dambulla golden temple and the bush walk of Sigiriya forest cannot be included in this Sri Lanka one-day trip due to time constraints.
 However, the one-day trip to Sigiriya can be customized to meet the particular requirement of the participants and the trip is a Sri Lanka private trip.
-If the participant like, they can omit one of the main tourist places and can visit Sigiriya forest instead of.
+If the participant like it, they can omit one of the main tourist places and can visit Sigiriya forest instead.

 Sigiriya sanctuary is resided by many raptors such as Shaheen Falcon, White Bellied Sea Eagles, Grey-Headed Fish Eagle, Crested Serpent Eagle and Crested Hawk Eagle.
 These raptors can be observed in the sky very often, Sigiriya Lake is one of the best places to spot these raptors.